ennono/kleingarten/readme.txt

 = 1.1.6 =
 * UNDER CONSTRUCTION!
 DO NOT USE IN PRODUCTIVE ENVIRONMENT! * *
+* Fixed: New post notification mail are send to pending users.
 * Fixed: Login form redirects to wp-login.php if a field is left empty.
 * Fixed: Tool for creating multiple tokens creates expired tokens.
 * Removed pending users from list of users who liked a post (admin area).